devcontainers/features/README.md

 git clone <my-project-with-devcontainer>
 devcontainer build --workspace-folder <path-to-my-project-with-devcontainer>
 ```
 ## Contributions

+### Creating your own collection of features

+Please see the [proposed specification](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-features-distribution.md) on how to start to author and distribute features your own features.

+We're excited for you to create features!
+Our team is actively iterating on tools and examples to help members of the community author their own dev container features.
+If you have any feedback along the way, please let us know in the specification repo's issues on [features](https://github.com/devcontainers/spec/issues/61) or [feature distribution](https://github.com/devcontainers/spec/issues/70).

-### Contibuting to this repository
+### Contributing to this repository

 This repository will accept improvement and bug fix contributions related to the [current set of maintained features](./src).

-### Creating your own collection of features

-Please see the [proposed specification](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-features-distribution.md) on how to author and distribute features, as well as our [GitHub Action](https://github.com/devcontainers/action), which serves as a reference implementation for the distribution portion of the specification.